IrisSec/irissec.github.io/_posts/2021-08-04-smorgas-bored.md

 It finally ends with setting `param0[threadId] = meme` for each thread.

-This code in python looks like this:
+This code in Python looks like this:

 ```python
 inp = [0x61,0x61]